 Maslach, Schaufeli and Leiter argued that a lack of work engagement is likely to lead to employees wasting time on tasks that are unimportant, not putting in the maximum effort into tasks and leaving their jobs often.
 Much evidence exists that points to the importance of employers making employee engagement an important focus within companies.

-Many researches have tried to identify factors leading to employee engagement and developed models to draw implications for managers.
+Many researchers have tried to identify factors leading to employee engagement and developed models to draw implications for managers.
 Their diagnosis aims to determine the drivers that will increase employee engagement levels.
 According to Quantum Workplace’s 2018 Employee Engagement Trends Report, the following top three drivers were identified.
 The survey was conducted on 600,000 employees from over 8,000 American organisations.
 These reflect other research conducted in the engagement arena.

-- Meaningful work: Forty two percent of respondents who have been seeking new employment believe their job does not make good use of their skills and abilities.
+- Meaningful work: Forty-two percent of respondents who have been seeking new employment believe their job does not make good use of their skills and abilities.
 Furthermore, surveyed employees who are planning to switch companies cited the lack of career progress (37%) and challenge in their jobs (27%) as the two top factors influencing their career decisions.
 It’s impossible to be engaged at work if you feel like the work you’re doing is not engaging.
 Situations like these create strong feelings of unhappiness, inadequacy and frustration.
 Nearly one-half (43%) of employees surveyed reported that meaningfulness of the job was very important to their overall job satisfaction.

-- Management/Leadership: In the survey, the following four statements ranked highest in importance:
+- Management/leadership: In the survey, the following four statements ranked highest in importance:

 - The leaders of this organisation are committed to making it a great place to work.